-- Lashings must be handled in a way to preclude any damage to the transported cars. - The lashings used to secure a vehicle must not touch any other part of the vehicle other than the lashing point or any other vehicle after they have been properly tightened. - A vehicle must be lashed immediately after it has been parked for storage and unlashed only after reaching the port of arrival. - Lashings should be tensioned sufficiently to preclude the vehicle from moving, but shouldn't tighten the car down on its suspension. - Vehicles must be lashed at an angle of if physically possible 30-60 degrees to the longitudinal axis of the vehicle to prevent lateral shifts during transport.
+- Lashings must be handled in a way to preclude any damage to the transported cars. - The lashings used to secure a vehicle must not touch any other part of the vehicle other than the lashing point or any other vehicle after they have been properly tightened. - A vehicle must be lashed immediately after it has been parked for storage and unlashed only after reaching the port of arrival. - Lashings should be tensioned sufficiently to preclude the vehicle from moving, but shouldn't tighten the car down on its suspension. - Vehicles must be lashed at an angle of 30-60 degrees to the longitudinal axis of the vehicle to prevent lateral shifts during transport.
 Both at the rear and in the front, at least one lashing must be attached to a lashing point at each of the sides (left and right) of the vehicle.
-This way, the car is protected from lateral movements in any direction. - Vehicles must be lashed either on the rims or on the towing hooks, according to the manufacturer's requirements. - There should be no contact of the strap with the tyre valve, or any bodywork element.
+This way, the car is protected from lateral movements in any direction. - If it is not possible to place a lashing within the required angle of 30°-60° due to poor vehicle stow, obstructions or insufficient lashing points; two lashings must be applied to the same point on the vehicle.
+One between 0-30° and the other between 60-90°, this way lateral movements will still be prevented. - Do not over-tension the lashings as this is counterproductive and effectively weakens their overall weight bearing abilities in severe weather - Vehicles must be lashed either on the rims or on the towing hooks, according to the manufacturer's requirements. - There should be no contact of the strap with the tyre valve, or any bodywork element.